m2cci-bouzentm/node-messaging-app/readme.md

 ## TODOs

-- Add `isReadMessage` field to the `Message` model to track messages that were received while offline.
+- Display the count of unread messages in group chats to help users track messages received while they were offline.

 ## Contributing